Pistons. Swapping heads. Cylinders.

 Many questions have arisen on swapping cylinder heads, cylinders & pistons between the various models of Airheads.
 I am not going to discuss every possibility.
 If your question is not answered HERE, ask on the Airheads LIST.

-1. In 1976 BMW changed the crankcase to accommodate the 99 mm base cylinders, previously 97 mm.
+1. In 1976 BMW changed the crankcase to accommodate 99 mm diameter base cylinders, previously cylinders were 97 mm.
 Thus later cylinders don't generally fit earlier cases; but either case or cylinder can be machined so cylinders will fit.
 Some early 99 mm base cylinders were made without grooves for the large O-ring, all later ones had a very large O-ring, having a machined groove for it on the cylinder base.
 It is possible to install Nikasil cylinders on some pre-1981 engines.
 You have to trim a small amount of material at the bottom of the cylinder, inboard of the O-ring groove.
 You need the cylinder in a lathe to do this.
 This needs explanation, as there are two styles of Nikasil cylinders.
 The first versions, used between 1981 and 1984, were the same as the earlier cylinders, that is, they do not have a small step above the O-ring groove, & fit the earlier cases directly with no problems (assuming 1976 or later engine case).
-Later than 1984 cylinders do not directly fit the pre-1981 cases........you have to machine-off the step.
-YOU COULD USE them WITHOUT THE O-RING, but the O-rings do help with possible oil leaks/weeps.
+Later than 1984 cylinders do not directly fit the pre-1981 cases.
+You have to machine-off the step so they will fit.
+YOU COULD USE them WITHOUT THE O-RING, but the O-rings can help with possible oil leaks/weeps.
 Piston ring rotation; orientation; cylinder crosshatch:

 2. You can fit Nikasil cylinders pistons from a R80 onto a R75/7.
 The squish band is different on R80 pistons, but the clearance is OK.